zenml-io/zenml/docs/book/getting-started/installation/m1-mac-installation.md

 pyenv virtualenv 3.9.14 zenml
 ```

-### Activate a Virtual Environment with pyenv-virtualenv
+### Activating a Virtual Environment with pyenv-virtualenv

 You can then activate the virtual environment using